-After the hearing has finished and the judge has made a decision, the judge will either find that:
+After the hearing has finished, the Judge will either find that:

 The amount may be exactly the same as the amount you claimed, but it could be more or less depending on the evidence given at court.

-If the judge finds that your employer broke laws about paying you the right wage or entitlements, your employer could receive a penalty.
-The maximum penalty a judge can order is $10 200 (or $51 000 if your employer is a company) (as at July 2014).
-If a judge makes an order about your employer paying a penalty, the judge can order that the amount payable be paid to you in some cases.
+If the Judge finds that your employer broke laws about paying you the right wage or entitlements, your employer could receive a penalty.
+The maximum penalty a Judge can order is $13,320 (or $66,000 if your employer is a company) (as at July 2022).
+If a Judge makes an order about your employer paying a penalty, the Judge can order that the amount payable be paid to you in some cases.